snakemode/depict-it/readme.md

 }
 ```

-What this does, is create an `unresolved Promise` that in the background is `polling` and executing the `function` passed to it.
-This function can contain anything, and when it returns `true`, we continue our execution as the `Promise` will resolve.
+What this does, is create an **unresolved Promise** that in the background is (polling)[https://davidwalsh.name/javascript-polling] and executing the function passed to it.
+This function can contain anything, and when it returns `true`, the execution will continue and the `Promise` will resolve.

-While our code is `paused` here `awaiting` the unresolved `Promise`, further user input can be provided by calling `handleInput` from our `Ably client callback`.
+While the code is paused here, awaiting the unresolved Promise, further user input can be provided by calling `handleInput` from the Ably client callback.

 ```js
 async handleInput(state, context, message) {